thisMatter.comMoneyTaxes

 Taxation Of Social Security Benefits

-The rationale for taxing just 85% of social security is that 15% is considered to be a return of what the taxpayer paid in.
+The rationale for taxing just 85% of social security is that 15% is considered a return of what the taxpayer paid in.
 The other 85% is considered to have come from the employer's contribution plus the interest earned by the social security fund.

 Taxable Social Security benefits may also include survivor and disability benefits.
-Supplemental Social Security (SSI), however, is not taxable.
+Supplemental Social Security, however, is not taxable.
 Each Social Security recipient receives Form SSA-1099, which shows the total amount of social security benefits paid.
 The net amount of social security benefits are listed in Box 5, which is the amount that may be subject to tax.
 Deducted Medicare premiums do not reduce the amount of social security that is subject to tax.
 The amount of social security benefits paid for a disability may also be reduced by the amount received as workers' compensation.
 Nonetheless, the full amount of benefits, both Social Security and workers' compensation, are taxable.
 Benefits paid on behalf of a child may be taxable to the child depending on the child's income, regardless of who actually receives the payments.
 Note, however, that the income received from Social Security cannot be used to calculate the earned income credit, or the foreign earned income exclusion, nor can it be used to determine allowable IRA contributions.

 Tier 1 Railroad Retirement benefits that are designated as Social Security Equivalent Benefits, listed on Form RRB-1099, sent by the government to recipients, is taxed like Social Security.
 Other Tier 1 benefits and all Tier 2 benefits are treated as pension income under tax law.